sir-ragna/dddddd/readme.md

 #### workaround

 First I read out the reported sectors in large chunks.
 By default I read 128000 sectors at a time (for 512 sectors this means I read chunks of 62MB).
-This is really fast.
+This is fast.

     sector_read_amount = 128000
     with open(destination, 'wb') as dest_fh: